How to Choose a Financial Adviser and Steer Clear of Money Scams

 It’s a Scam!

 My financial adviser was a very handsome man — young, tall, and with impeccable taste.
 His suit was well-tailored, and he smelled delicious.
-And after a few pleasantries, he went straight for my checkbook.
+After a few pleasantries, he went straight for my checkbook.
 No folder with my name.
 No discussion about my life or my goals.
 And no spreadsheets.

 “So how much money do you have?” he asked dryly.